 Michele Nekota, Director, Department of Parks and Recreation, City and County of Honolulu

 Deepak Neupane, Development Branch Chief at Hawaii Housing Finance & Development Corporation

 Ian Shears, Practice Lead, Urban Forest and Green Infrastructure, City of Melbourne, Australia

-Chad Taniguchi, Executive Director, Hawaii Bicycling League
+Chad Taniguchi, Executive Director, Hawaii Bicycling League, retired

 Jon Wallenstrom, Principal, Alaka‘i Development

 Ulalia Woodside, Executive Director, The Nature Conservancy of Hawai‘i

 Members of the Panel of Advisers (Panel) are drawn from multiple sectors: government, business, education, healthcare, legal, non-profit, arborists, land-owners, and developers, among others.
 They are persons who support the purposes that Trees for Honolulu’s Future (TFHF) seeks to fulfill.
 They want a tree-filled Honolulu just as much as the members of the Board of Directors do.

 The Panel allows TFHF to reach much more broadly into the community than it can do by itself.
 TFHF needs a broad base of support in the community.